-I am a junior at Muhlenberg College, double majoring in Theatre and Media Communications.
-On campus, I am the Show Choir's Music Director and Vice President, the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Public Relations Officer, and work as the Theatre Department's Student Master Carpenter.
+I am a senior at Muhlenberg College, double majoring in Theatre and Media Communications.
+On campus, I am the Show Choir's Music Director, the Office of Information Technology's Resident Technician, Catholic Campus Ministry's Vice President, and work as the Theatre Department's Student Master Carpenter.
 In addition, I mentor my high school's FIRST Robotics Team.
 I grew up in Blue Bell, PA, and am a proud member of the Philadelphia/Delaware Valley Chapter of the CCFA.

 With the help of the CCFA, I have thrived through the most difficult period of my life.
 At age ten, I began to experience symptoms of extreme nausea, fatigue, and lost 20 pounds in a matter of weeks.
 The answer, Crohn’s Disease, came about 6 months later following a battery of tests and hospital visits.